 nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord.

 Which is in Christ Jesus.
-The grace, kindness and love of God are all experienced in Christ Jesus (1 Cor.
+All the grace, kindness and love of God are all lavished upon us in Christ Jesus (1 Cor.
 1:4, Eph.
 2:7).
 See entry for Philemon 1:6.

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got something to say?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.